Financial Help for People With Disabilities

 Speak with a Professional

-While there are plenty of programs for disabled Americans that offer financial assistance, benefits and resources, sometimes they’re not enough or difficult to access.
+While there are plenty of programs for Americans with disabilities that offer financial assistance, benefits, and resources, sometimes they’re not enough or difficult to access.
 If you can’t get benefits that you’re eligible for, you may want to speak with a disability lawyer, Social Security lawyer or other disability advocate.
 A disability lawyer or other disability advocate will assess your situation for free, and only charge you if they take on your case.

 About The Author